VA Disability for Hearing LossUpdated: November 4, 2022

-Hearing damage, hearing loss, tinnitus, and related conditions are among the most common types of medical issues for military people and getting the VA to take such claims seriously requires a qualifying medical diagnosis of the condition.
+Hearing damage, hearing loss, tinnitus, and related conditions are among the most common types of medical issues for military members, and getting the Department of Veterans Affairs to take claims seriously requires a qualifying medical diagnosis of the condition.

-If you need to make a VA claim for hearing damage and similar problems, you may be able to get audio testing from a VA facility, but barring that you will need to submit medical evidence gathered by a licensed audiologist.
-In either case the VA will require two types of audio testing – one is called the Maryland CNC test, the other is a pure tone audiology test.
+If you need to make a VA claim for hearing damage and similar problems, you may be able to get audio testing from a VA facility.
+Barring that, however, you will need to submit medical evidence gathered by a licensed audiologist.
+In either case, the VA will require two types of audio testing: the Maryland CNC test and the pure-tone audiology test.

 The Two Types Of Hearing Tests Required To Rate Hearing Loss

 The Maryland CNC test measures hearing loss using a 50-word exam that is designed to score how well you recognize the spoken word.
-The results of the Maryland CNC test helps the VA determine your hearing damage, whether the severity of the damage qualifies for VA disability payments, etc.
+The results of the Maryland CNC test help the VA determine the extent of your hearing damage, whether the severity of the damage qualifies for VA disability payments, etc.

-The other hearing test is known as the Puretone Audiometric test, sometimes referred to as Pure Tone Audiometry or a Pure Tone Audiometry Test.
+The other hearing test is the pure-tone audiometric test, sometimes called pure-tone audiometry or a pure-one audiometry test.
 This test measures overall hearing loss by determining the quietest tones you can hear while the test is administered.

-These tests are done without the use of assistive devices such as hearing aids; the intent is to learn how diminished your hearing is without the use of these devices.
+These tests are administered without using assistive devices such as hearing aids; the intent is to learn how diminished your hearing is without using these devices.